MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 - Azure services.
 - A security virtual network (VNet) that contains an Azure VPN Gateway and Azure Application Gateway.
 - An Internet edge VNet that contains an Azure Load Balancer.
-- Azure Front Door on the edge of your Azure environment.
+- Azure Front Door on the edge of the Azure environment.
 - An Azure ExpressRoute circuit.

 ## What's in this article?